Startup-Samples/cost-optimization/README.md

 Look at this if your DTO for interservice communication is higher than this.

+### Managed services often exempt you from data transfer charges.
 It's important to understand what charges you incur for data transfer.
-This blog explores data transfer costs in relation to RDS.
-It's worth noting that aside from removing undifferentiated heavy lifting, using managed services also exempts you from certain data transfer charges within a region. https://aws.amazon.com/blogs/architecture/exploring-data-transfer-costs-for-aws-managed-databases/
+It's worth noting that aside from removing undifferentiated heavy lifting, using managed services also exempts you from certain data transfer charges within a region.

+To illustrate this, this blog explores data transfer costs in relation to RDS. https://aws.amazon.com/blogs/architecture/exploring-data-transfer-costs-for-aws-managed-databases/